Rip current: Causes and occurrence

-A rip current forms because wind and breaking waves push surface water towards the land, and this causes a slight rise in the water level along the shore.
+A rip current forms because wind and breaking waves push surface water towards the land.
+This causes a slight rise in the water level along the shore.
 This excess water will tend to flow back to the open water via the route of least resistance.
-When there is a local area which is slightly deeper, or a break in an offshore sand bar or reef, this can allow water to flow offshore more easily, and this will initiate a rip current through that gap.
+When there is a local area which is slightly deeper, such as a break in an offshore sand bar or reef, this can allow water to flow offshore more easily, and this will initiate a rip current through that gap.

-Water that has been pushed up near the beach flows along the shore towards the outgoing rip as "feeder currents", and then the excess water flows out at a right angle to the beach, in a tight current called the "neck" of the rip.
+Water that has been pushed up near the beach flows along the shore towards the outgoing rip as "feeder currents".
+The excess water flows out at a right angle to the beach, in a tight current called the "neck" of the rip.
 The "neck" is where the flow is most rapid.
 When the water in the rip current reaches outside of the lines of breaking waves, the flow disperses sideways, loses power, and dissipates in what is known as the "head" of the rip.

 Rip currents can form by the coasts of oceans, seas, and large lakes, whenever there are waves of sufficient energy.
 Rip currents often occur on a gradually shelving shore, where breaking waves approach the shore parallel to it, or where underwater topography encourages outflow at one specific area.
-The location of rip currents can be difficult to predict; some tend to recur always in the same places, but others can appear and disappear suddenly at various locations along the beach.
-The appearance and disappearance of rip currents is dependent on the bottom topography and the exact direction from which the surf and swells are coming.
+Baïnes are one of the patterns identified to be producing rip currents.
+The location of rip currents can be difficult to predict.
+Some tend to recur always in the same places, but others can appear and disappear suddenly at various locations along the beach.
+The appearance and disappearance of rip currents is dependent upon the bottom topography and the direction from which the surf and swells are coming.